-Develops linguistic and cultural proficiency at the novice mid-level.
+Develops linguistic and cultural proficiency at the novice mid level.
 Taught in Spanish.
 Corresponds to the first two years of high school Spanish.
 Not appropriate for native or heritage speakers.
-Students who have earned credit for SPAN-101A cannot receive credit for this course.
+UC credit limitation: SPAN-101 and 101A combined, maximum credit one course.